federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 #### AB_CREATE Workspace Detail

-The AB_CREATE workspace utilizes the following sequence of custom transformers:
+The AB_CREATE workspace utilizes the following sequence of custom transformers.
+Note that transformer names are hyperlinked to view detail:

 ##### [AB_CREATE_PRETRANSLATE](#ab_create_pretranslate-1)